Completed research

 Project partners: University of Graz, Leuphana University Lüneburg, Open University of the Netherlands, Charles University Prague

-Staff: Project management: Univ.Prof.
-Dr Friedrich M. Zimmermann, staff members: Mag.
+Project team: Project lead: Prof. Dr Friedrich M. Zimmermann, Team members: MMag.
 Dr Judith Pizzera, Mag.
 Elisabeth Görsdorf-Lechevin

-Description: The virtual campus project VCSE - Virtual Campus for a Sustainable Europe - is an international, virtual education platform that was initiated by five European partner universities as part of the eLearning 2006 programme.
-The VCSE network has now grown to 15 partner universities and enables students at each university to take part in virtual courses on the subject of sustainable development.
-Five courses are offered each year, which are dedicated to a sustainable development topic from different perspectives depending on the specialisation of the university offering the course.
-This results in a very broad range of courses, ranging from economic topics to globalisation and ecological issues.
-The University of Graz is represented here by the Institute of Geography and Spatial Research, which specialises in "Sustainable Urban and Regional Development".
+Description: The VCSE (Virtual Campus for a Sustainable Europe) project is an international virtual education platform initiated by five European partner universities as part of the eLearning 2006 programme.
+The VCSE network has since grown to include 15 partner universities and enables students at each university to participate in virtual courses on the topic of sustainable development.
+Five courses are offered annually, each addressing a topic within sustainable development from different perspectives, depending on the focus of the university offering the course.
+This results in a very diverse range of courses, spanning economic issues and globalisation to environmental topics.
+The University of Graz is represented here by the Institute of Geography and Spatial Research, with a focus on ‘Sustainable Urban and Regional Development’.

 Funding: Province of Styria

-Funding amount: € 14,000
+Funding amount: €14,000

 Duration: 09/2007 – 04/2008